grc-iit/jarvis-cd/builtin/builtin/pyflextrkr/README.md

 ```

-# 6. Pyflextrkr + Hermes Withg Slurm (TODO)
+# 6. Pyflextrkr + Hermes With Multinodes Slurm (TODO)
-Steps are the same as [Pyflextrkr Withg Slurm](#3-pyflextrkr-withg-slurm), but not working yet due to OSError.
+Steps are the same as [Pyflextrkr With Slurm](#3-pyflextrkr-With-slurm), but not working yet due to OSError.

 ## OSError Log
 ```log